 1. Iowa Valley Habitat for Humanity’s ReStore sells used building materials and furniture.
 Visit ReStore's website for more information or call 319-338-5687.

-Salvage Barn, a program of the Iowa City Friends of Historic Preservation, is a resale venue for historically significant building materials.Visit the Salvage Barn website for more information and current donation/sales hours at http://www.salvagebarn.org/.
+2. Salvage Barn, a program of the Iowa City Friends of Historic Preservation, sells used, historically-significant building materials.Visit the Salvage Barn's website for more information.

 Mobile collection events are held approximately quarterly at the East Side Recycling Center.